What is the Best Crypto Wallet in Australia?

 Bluetooth connectivity:

 The hardware wallet is quite simple in both design, usage and function.
 It features a two-button pad which can be used to control several features.
-The associated software supports storing, sending, receiving and trading over 9,000 digital tokens, making it one of the best wallets for altcoin investors.
+The associated software supports storing, sending, receiving, staking and trading over 9,000 digital tokens, making it one of the best wallets for altcoin investors.

-Security and privacy is where the Trezor Model One really shines.
+Security and privacy is where the Trezor Safe 3 really shines.
 The product is packed with safety features.
 Users can set up 2FA right out the box, alongside a PIN that supports up to fifty numbers.
+Or if you prefer, you can use a passphrase, making it almost impossible for someone to crack your device.
 Tor compatibility allows truly anonymous crypto usage, while there is a standard backup alongside the classic 12-24 recovery seed phrase to ensure your crypto is always yours.
-Coming in at only 12 grams, the Model One is quite lightweight – although perhaps not as easy on the eye as some of its competitors.

 Features